What is an effective method to dispel moles:

 Plants where a mole is chased away:

-The imperial crown Fritilaria imperialis is a bulbous plant which has an odor that moles and mice do not like.
-Also spurgeon (Euphorbia) and gardenloxinia (Incarvillea) give off an odor in the soil that moles do not like so they look for another garden to find food.
+The imperial crown Fritillaria imperialis is a bulbous plant that has an odor that moles and mice do not like.
+Also, Spurgeon (Euphorbia) and Incarvillea give off an odor in the soil that moles do not like so they look for another garden to find food.
 Another thing that can also be effective is to put some garlic balls in the hallways or pour a special garlic preparation into the molehill.

 An environmentally friendly method that we sometimes use is through a smoke pattern with natural oils (see the photos).
 It is important to clear the ride first and to place the smoking pattern deep in the hallway.
 Next, light the pattern with a match or lighter.
 The pattern quickly produces a large white smoke, cover the corridor with a tile so that the smoke can spread in the corridor.
 Effectively combating moles with smoke causes an oil film to enter the hallway so that the mole can no longer eat and it is a bad smell for the mole.
 Because the mole wants to eat anyway he will look for another garden to dig, the operation is quite long so that no other moles come dig in your garden.
 Sometimes it is necessary to place multiple patterns before the mole takes off.